MarcinKilarski/Website-Audit/README.md

 Follow the instructions below to convert the most up-to-date version of the report into Word file.

 1. Install [Pandoc](https://pandoc.org/) on your computer
-2. Open a directory in Terminal
+2. Open a directory in the Terminal
 3. Type:

 find ./ -iname "*.md" -type f -exec sh -c 'pandoc "${0}" -o "${0%.md}.docx"' {} \;